-The NC has reviewed and recommended the re-nomination and re-election of Mr. Tan Cher Liang, Mrs. Christina Kong Chwee Huan and Mr. Richard Tan Kheng Swee who will be retiring as Directors at the forthcoming AGM.
-Mr. Tan Cher Liang, Mrs. Christina Kong Chwee Huan and Mr. Richard Tan Kheng Swee will be retiring pursuant to Regulation 89 of the Constitution.
-All 3 retiring Directors have offered themselves for re-election.
+The NC has reviewed and recommended the re-nomination and re-election of Mr. Ang Kiam Meng, Dr. Lim Boh Soon and Mr. Ron Sim Chye Hock who will be retiring as Directors at the forthcoming AGM.
+Mr. Ang Kiam Meng, Dr. Lim Boh Soon and Mr. Ron Sim Chye Hock will be retiring pursuant to Regulation 89 of the Constitution.
+Save for Mr. Ron Sim Chye Hock, the Directors have offered themselves for re-election.
 The Board has accepted the recommendations of the NC.
+Mr. Ron Sim Chye Hock will not be seeking re-election and will retire as Director on 17 January 2020 at the close of the Company's AGM, and will cease to be a Non-Executive Director of the Company.